 Amjad Husaini (visiting Associate Professor, 12 months, May 2015 – May 2016) Amjad is from Kashmir, North India and has been investigating stress in rice and Saffron crocus using novel activity-based probes for glycosidases.

 Judit Kovács (visiting PhD student, 7 months, August-December 2014; September-December 2015) Judit is from Hungary and is graduating at Szeged University on salt stress responses in tomato roots.
 She visited Oxford several times to study changing activity profiles of PLCPs and the proteasome.
+She moved on as a postdoc at the GMI in Vienna.

 Thomas Roberts (visiting PI, 6 months, July-December 2015) Tom is from Sydney, Australia, working on various aspects of food chemistry and biotechnology, mostly on Sorghum.
 In Oxford he developed tools to study targets of serpins of Nicotiana benthamiana.